So many packing lists start with “I’m an overplanner. I know exactly what to pack. I am prepared for every single situation.”

 Duh.
 You’ll be in a tropical island paradise.

 Sure, you can get this in the Philippines if you forget, but most of their sunscreens are “whitening”.
 Same goes with any beauty products you need- lotion, soap, cleanser, etc. Most of it will be “whitening”.
 If you want this, great.
 Like I always get whitening deodorant when I’m in Asia to lighten my underarms.
+It works so well!
 If you don’t, don’t forget to pack not whitening versions!

 Optional things to pack for the Philippines